Elstuhn/Video-object-detection-by-location-anticipation/README.md

 cd cocoapi/PythonAPI
 make
 ```
-If you do not have make, download msys and run `pacman -S make` in the ucrt64 cmd then put `C:\msys64\usr\bin` or whatever the path is for you in your environment variables
+If you do not have make, download msys2 and run `pacman -S make` in the ucrt64 cmd then put `C:\msys64\usr\bin` or whatever the path is for you in your environment variables

 #### Training
 ```